jrlasak/databricks_data_engineer_associate_cert_prep/README.md

 ### Section 2: Development and Ingestion

-- **What you'll practice:** Using Databricks Connect, leveraging Notebooks functionality, working with Auto Loader from various sources, and using built-in debugging tools.
+- **What you'll practice:** Leveraging Notebooks functionality, working with Auto Loader from various sources (JSON, CSV), using COPY INTO for batch incremental loads, and handling schema evolution.

 ### Section 3: Data Processing & Transformations

-- **What you'll practice:** Implementing the three layers of the Medallion Architecture, configuring clusters for optimal performance, using Delta Live Tables (DLT) for ETL, and computing complex aggregations with PySpark.
+- **What you'll practice:** Implementing the three layers of the Medallion Architecture (Bronze, Silver, Gold), performing data quality transformations, implementing Slowly Changing Dimensions (SCD Type 2), and computing complex aggregations with PySpark window functions.

 ### Section 4: Productionizing Data Pipelines

-- **What you'll practice:** Understanding Databricks Asset Bundles (DABs), deploying and managing workflows, and using serverless compute.
+- **What you'll practice:** Creating and configuring Databricks Jobs, implementing multi-task workflows with dependencies, using job parameters with widgets, implementing error handling and retry logic, and using serverless compute.

 ### Section 5: Data Governance & Quality

-- **What you'll practice:** Differentiating between managed and external tables, managing permissions in Unity Catalog (UC), using data lineage, and sharing data with Delta Sharing.
+- **What you'll practice:** Understanding Unity Catalog's three-level namespace (catalog.schema.table), creating and managing catalogs, schemas, and volumes, creating managed tables, implementing access control with GRANT and REVOKE statements, and data quality validation patterns.

 ## How to Start